Sexual Health Education

 - Create a safe space for students to engage in the conversation and ask questions – develop group norms, consider the use of avatars in class, use Anonymous Google Doc Settings, Sli.do, Mentimeter, or Poll Everywhere for anonymous questions.

-- Engage families – notify them of planned instruction, offer and honor opt-outs, keep them informed, use family homework assignments related to classroom instruction.
+- Engage families – notify them of planned instruction, offer and honor opt-outs, keep them informed, and use family homework assignments related to classroom instruction.

 Remote Learning Considerations for all content areas, including Health Education, can be found on OSPI's COVID-19 Guidance and Resources webpage.
 Additional resources specific to sexual health education can be found on the HIV and Sexual Health Education Resources page.